karfcz/kff/docs/databinding.md

 }
 ```

-But the preffered way is to use 'dereferenced' cursor values (@@ operator gets the cursor value instead of cursor itself):
+But the preffered way is to use *dereferenced* cursor values (@@ operator gets the cursor value instead of cursor itself):

 `add(@state.some.property, @@state.some.other.property):text`